-The principal activity of the Trust during the financial year ended 30 June 2010 was as the issuer of convertible preference securities.
+The principal activity of the Trust during the financial year ended 30 June 2011 was as the issuer of convertible preference securities.

-The Trust, a trust entity established in Australia, has issued \$A600 million non-cumulative, unsecured, mandatorily convertible preference securities.
+The Trust has issued \$600 million non-cumulative, unsecured, mandatorily convertible preference securities.
 The proceeds of the issue have been used by the Trust to purchase preference shares in Macquarie CPS LLC.
 Macquarie CPS LLC has, in turn, invested the proceeds of subscription in subordinated notes issued by Macquarie (UK) Group Services Limited, which are guaranteed by Macquarie Group Limited on a subordinated basis.